 (VBAC).
 If you decide to deliver vaginally after a cesarean, your baby will need constant

-fetal monitoring.
+.
 You should only deliver the baby in a facility where emergency surgery is available.
 Talk with your doctor about the best delivery plan for you.

 Toppenberg K, Block W. Uterine rupture.

 Trial of labor after cesarean section (TOLAC).
 EBSCO DynaMed website.
 Available at:

 Updated November 3, 2015.
 Accessed May 3, 2016.

 Kaczmarczyk M, Sparén P, Terry P, Cnattingius S. Risk factors for uterine rupture and neonatal consequences of uterine rupture: a population-based study of successive pregnancies in Sweden.
 BJOG.
 2007;114(10):1208-1214.

 Last reviewed May 2016 by Andrea Chisholm, MD

 Please be aware that this information is provided to supplement the care provided by your physician.
 It is neither intended nor implied to be a substitute for professional medical advice.
 CALL YOUR HEALTHCARE PROVIDER IMMEDIATELY IF YOU THINK YOU MAY HAVE A MEDICAL EMERGENCY.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with any questions you may have regarding a medical condition.